 As part of the first project management tasks the prepared Gantt will be implemented in the Project Management Plan (PMP), and hereafter updated throughout the project lifetime in response to the Bi-monthly Progress Reports or as needed.

 Figure 3: Gantt chart showing the project master schedule.
-Each color in the chart represent the work package leader: Grey, AECSIC; Blue, DHI; Red, UoL
+Each color in the chart represents the work package leader: Grey, AECSIC; Blue, DHI; Red, UoL